-The market experienced another selloff this week amid President Trump’s threat to impose tariffs on China, and the downturn has many investors nervously awaiting news on a trade deal.
-It can be scary when the market takes a beating like it did this week – but the cardinal rule of investing is to stay the course, and not let emotions dictate your decision making.
+There’s no doubt that it can be scary when the market takes a nosedive like it did today – but the cardinal rule of investing is to stay the course, and not let emotions dictate your decision making.
 But it’s hard!
 Seeing red on the ticker every day is no fun for anyone.
 So how should you react when the markets are uncertain and volatile?

-In this article, we’ll unpack a few basic investing principles that are important to keep in mind when the markets take a nosedive.
+In this article, we’ll unpack a few basic investing principles that are important to keep in mind when market volatility arises.
 As you monitor your portfolio during volatile times, make sure to keep these factors in mind.

 Market Volatility is Normal and it is Important Not to Overreact.

-With this week’s action, it may feel like the market has been bumpy, but when you look at markets historically it hasn’t been as extreme as it may have felt.
+With today’s action, it may feel like the market is in for a bumpy ride, but when you look at markets historically, many down days haven’t been as extreme in the long-run as it may have felt.

 During volatile market times, it’s crucial to maintain patience and discipline.
 If you’re an investor, you’re also a human – meaning that it’s not so easy to kick back and stay calm during downward volatility.
 Nobody likes to see the value of their portfolio decline.
 So if you have a financial advisor, the most important thing he or she can do for you when the market takes an unsettling turn is help you avoid making rash portfolio changes – and stay the balanced long-term course.